 International Travel Registry

-All undergraduate and graduate student are required to enroll in the Cornell Travel Registry.
-Your enrollment in the program will not be considered complete until this step has been completed.
-Please familiarize yourself with the Global Cornell website for important travel information.
+All students are required to enroll in the Cornell Travel Registry.
+Your enrollment in the program will not be considered complete until this step has been taken.
+See the Global Cornell website for important travel information.

-- plus a nonrefundable program fee of $550 for each course.
+- A nonrefundable program fee of $550 for each course.

-The program fee covers dormitory housing, museum entrances, at least one excursion beyond Turin, and all group activities and events.
+The program fee covers dormitory housing, class excursion fees, transportation and museum entrances, and all group activities and events.

-The deposit and tuition for the course do not cover the cost of round trip airfare to Turin, or per diem expenses for meals and incidentals.
-Airfare to Turin from the U.S. generally costs between $1,200 and $1,500 depending on where you fly from and how far in advance you are able to book your tickets.
-We estimate per diem expenses at 25 euros, or approximately $650-$700 per three-week course.
-However, spending varies greatly from student to student, and students are able to live comfortably in Turin for less than that per diem estimate.
+The deposit and tuition for the course do not cover the cost of round-trip airfare to Turin, or per diem expenses for meals and incidentals.
+Airfare to Turin from the U.S. generally costs between $1,200 and $1,500 depending on where you fly from and how far in advance you are able to book your ticket.
+We estimate per diem expenses to be about 25 euros, or approximately $650–$700 for a three-week course.
+However, spending varies greatly from student to student, and many participants in the program have been able to live comfortably in Turin for less than the per diem estimate.

-To register for the program, students must be approved by the course instructors, Professor Way for the GOVT course or Jennifer Davis for the PAM course, or by CIES associate director Jason Hecht.
-Authorization to enroll is given by a signed course enrollment form by one of these three faculty/staff members.
-Approved students should bring their authorized, completed course enrollment form, along with the nonrefundable program fee of $550 per course, to the School of Continuing Education and Summer Sessions, Special Programs Office (B20 Day Hall) by March 30.
-Final tuition payments are due May 1, 2018.
+To register for the program, students must be approved by Christopher Way for the GOVT course or Jennifer Davis for the PAM course.
+Approved students should bring their authorized, completed course enrollment form, along with the nonrefundable program fee of $550 per course, to the School of Continuing Education and Summer Sessions, Special Programs Office in B20 Day Hall, by March 30, 2019.
+Final tuition payments are due May 1, 2019.